Dear Physics Laboratory Students,

 Please look at the Lab Reports page.
 The downloadable pdf files give you step-by-step instructions on how to submit your lab reports using “Turnitin” using your Physics Laboratory Blackboard website.
 Do not use the Lecture course Blackboard site to submit your Lab reports.
 The Physics Lab and Lecture are paired courses (you cannot take one without the other), but they have separate Blackboard sites and you will have separate grades on your transcript.
 In addition to an independent 1 credit grade, your Lab grade will factor into your Lecture course grade (see lecture course syllabus).
 So, if you work hard and take it seriously, doing well in Lab is an easy way to improve your Lecture grade.

 Please also be conscientious and take responsibility for your own work.
 Plagiarism is not allowed and it is automatically monitored using a sophisticated computer analysis program.
 Please see the Grading and Make-ups section so that you are aware of important grading policies.
 We ask that you check the Blackboard grade-book site with regularity to make sure that your lab report grade has been registered and graded properly and promptly.
 If you find discrepancies, please contact your TA immediately.
-If your labs are not graded properly or in a timely fashion (typically one week), it is important that you contact the Lab Supervisor or us so that we can remedy the situation.
+If your labs are not graded properly or in a timely fashion (typically one week), it is important that you contact the Lab Supervisor, Dr. Altunkaynak, or us so that we can remedy the situation.